Download the app to find the best colleges for you

 JEE Main Ranking System 2024

 The JEE Main 2024 percentile score of all sessions will be calculated separately and the raw score of candidates in 3 subjects (Mathematics, Physics and Chemistry) and overall raw score shall be considered for preparing the overall rank list/ merit list.
-The final NTA score is prepared on the basis of an overall raw score and raw score in three subjects.
+The final NTA score is prepared based on an overall raw score and raw score in three subjects.

 Candidates can find the calculated JEE Main 2024 opening and closing ranks for more transparency.
-You can also check a detailed comparison between JEE Main 2024 Marks vs. Ranks here.
+You can also check a detailed comparison between JEE Main Marks vs Rank 2024 here.

 For the latest JEE Main 2024 updates, stay tuned to CollegeDekho.